Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ***Lure of Blaze.*** While fishing, you can expend a ^^Maledict Die^^ and add the die to the dice rolls you make to fish before any multipliers.

-***Phoenix Dive.*** As a :rsc-bonus-action: Bonus Action, you can expend a number of Maledict Dice up to your Rage Damage bonus.
+***Phoenix Dive.*** As a :rsc-b: Bonus Action, you can expend a number of Maledict Dice up to your Rage Damage bonus.
 Roll the dice, and you gain the ability to fly and dive to a point you can see within 60 feet.
 Immediately on landing, blazing wave burst outward from you in a 10-foot Emanation.
 Each creature within the area must make a Dexterity saving throw, taking :dmg-fire: Fire damage equal to the roll result on a failed save or half as much damage on a successful one.
 This benefits from your Rage damage bonus if your **Rage** is active.

 ***Searing Enigma.*** When you fail an :d20-check: ability check or a :d20-save: saving throw, you can expend a ^^Maledict Die^^, roll it and add the result to the check, potentialy turning a failure to a success.
 The Dice is not expended if you still fail.